 Size: 1.6 inches (41 mm) for males, 2.3 inches (60 mm) for females

 The Clown Frog or the Costa Rican Variable Harlequin Toad is a small toad from the family Bufonidae or the True Toad family.
-The family is found naturally throughout the world besides Australia and the Cane Toads (Rhinella marinus) have been found there.
+The family is found naturally throughout the world besides Australia, where the Cane Toads (Rhinella marinus) have been introduced there.
 It is from the genus Atelopus, known as the Harlequin Toads / Frogs or Stubfoot Toads.
 The Harlequin Frogs are one of the most endangered groups of frogs.

-The Clown Frog has bright colors, which is how they get their name, to warn predators that they are toxic.
+The Clown Frog’s bright colors, which is how they get their name, warns predators that they are toxic.
 They are a diurnal species, active during the day, because no predators will try to eat them.
-They have no predators besides a species of fly that lay eggs on the frogs.
-Then, the eggs hatch and the larvae burrows into the frog and eat it from the inside out.
+They have no predators besides a species of fly.
+The fly lays eggs on the frogs.
+Then, the eggs hatch and the larvae burrows into the frog.
+Eventually, they eat the frog from the inside out.

 The frogs breed during the wet season from December to May.
 At this time, the males start calling and defending their breeding territory from other males.